Debaditya-Som/movieCRUD/README.md

     - **MongoDB:**  Serves as the NoSQL database for storing movie information and user reviews.

     - **Postman:**  Used it to test the backend Spring Boot API (movie-api).

+    - **Docker: ** Used to containerise the server-side of the application

 - ### Frontend: